-Agave victoria-reginae will grow in full sun and can handle temperatures into the single digits.
+Agave victoriae-reginae will grow in full sun and can handle temperatures into the single digits.
 A slow grower, after many years the plant gains enough energy to push a single stemmed spicate inflorescence filled with yellow, reddish, or purple blooms.
-Agave victoria-reginae grow 1'-2' across and stays typically under 1'.
+Agave victoriae-reginae grow 1'-2' across and stays typically under 1'.
 Grow in mass plantings or in an ornamental container to show off this plants hypnotic dazzle.

 Plants in picture are in a 5″ pot & will be shipped bare root.